j-krl/blog/_posts/2025-09-02-nvim-fuzzy-find.md

 It also wouldn't hurt to install [ripgrep](https://github.com/BurntSushi/ripgrep) now, but it's not yet necessary.

 I am on nvim 0.11.3, the stable Neovim version as of this writing.
 I didn't do a ton of testing but I believe all of this should work on newer Vim versions that include 'findfunc'.
-There has even been [some recent improvements](https://github.com/vim/vim/commit/7e0df5eee9eab872261fd5eb0068cec967a2ba77) which are not yet on stable to the `matchfuzzy()` algorithm, which will be used in part 2 of this post.
-You could avoid using fzf altogether here if you adapted my findfunc to use `matchfuzzy()` instead of piping into fzf.
-I'll continue with fzf because I find I get better matches with it (on nvim 0.11.3 at least).
+You could avoid using fzf altogether here if you adapted my findfunc to use `matchfuzzy()` (the built-in Vim fuzzy matching function) instead of piping into fzf.
+I'll continue with fzf here because I find I get better matches with it (on nvim 0.11.3 at least).

 Let's get to it!